rothlab/tileseqMave/README.md

                     adjusts automatically depending on input type -p, --parameters  parameter file.
 Defaults to parameters.json in the data directory.
+  --colorPalette    Color palette for the genophenogram.
+Options: 'default', 'viridis',
+                    'cividis', 'purple-white-orange', 'custom'.
+Default is mavevis
+                    genophenogram default.
+  --customColors    Only used when --colorPalette is set to custom.
+Provide 3 colors:
+                    low,mid,high, e.g. '#1B2A41,#D9D9D9,#D1495B'
   --pdb             PDB structures.
 Semicolon-separated list of
                     #-separated pairings between PDB IDs and chain IDs.
 ```